michelve/michelve/README.md

 # Hi, I’m Michel Velis

-I’m Michel Velis — a designer crafting purposeful products.
+A designer crafting purposeful products.
 This repository shares who I am, what I believe in, and what I build.

 ## About Me
 - Assoc.
 Director of Product Design at [Bitovi](https://github.com/bitovi)